karanjitsingh/blogposts/JSTestAdapter.md

 ![Imgur](https://i.imgur.com/bwrEbDJ.png)

-Since the default test framework for JSTest is jasmine, let's try to run the tests with mocha.
+Since the default test framework for JSTest is Jasmine, let's try to run the tests with Mocha.

 ```powershell
 > vstest.console.exe --TetsAdapterPath:.\node_modules\jstestadapter .\calculatortest.js -- JSTest.TestFramework=mocha
 ```

-`... -- JSTest.TestFramework=mocha` is how run-settings are provided to vstest.
-Run setting configurations can also be defined in an xml and passed as a cli argument to vstest.console.exe, `--Settings:runsettings.xml`.
-Run-settings can also contain configurations specific to the test framework/runner in question.
-Now let's try this with jest, since jest uses file patterns to check for test files, package.json is used as the test file container for running tests through jest.
+`... -- JSTest.TestFramework=mocha` is how run-settings are provided to VSTest.
+Run setting configurations can also be defined in an xml and passed as a CLI argument to vstest.console.exe, `--Settings:runsettings.xml`.
+Run settings can also contain configurations specific to the test framework/runner in question.
+Now let's try this with Jest, since Jest uses file patterns to check for test files, package.json is used as the test file container for running tests through Jest.

 ```powershell
 vstest.console.exe --Settings:RunSettings.xml --TestAdapterPath:.\node_modules\jstestadapter .\package.json